 Further, He never makes decisions or exercises His power arbitrarily.
 Because His Word and works always harmonize with the immutable dictates of what is right, they are sure and trustworthy guides for us.
 Thus, trusting in them and making them a part of our lives will always be right.
 For this, among many other things, God should be reverenced.

 The Word of God

 When we compare God's works with man's, what a difference we see!
-The closer we look at man's, the more flaws we see.
+The closer we look at man's works, the more flaws we see.
 Yet, when we scrutinize God's works, we just see more perfection.
 Man is finite; God is infinite.
 Man is mutable; God is immutable.
 Man is imperfect; God is perfect.

 Consider how adept God is in using one creation to do many different jobs.
 Air, for instance, is invisible and appears to be weightless, yet it will support the flight of an airplane weighing many tons.
 In supplying the lungs with oxygen, it supports life.
 Air also supports combustion, but when separated into its component parts, some of its gases can put out a fire (carbon dioxide), while others greatly intensify fire (oxygen, hydrogen).
 Air conveys heat and cold, scents and sounds.
-It holds moisture, moves ships and other things besides.
+It holds moisture, moves ships, and does many other things besides.
 In contrast, man must create special tools for every purpose, and our attempts are often quite clumsy.

 Because we have been subtly trained since infancy to seek quick answers, our studies of His Word tend to overlook how profound He is.
 We often just accept what God says without really searching it out.
 But like His works, God's Word is just as much His creation as air.